 It is far too early to determine the ultimate impact of the EU Publisher's Right.
 Thus far, Google has publicly stated that it will not pay press publications for search results and will instead limit the detail in its search listings, citing an experiment purportedly demonstrating that in such instances, traffic will go to non-news sites, thus harming news publishers.
+In April 2020, the French Competition Authority found that Google was abusing its monopoly position in search to circumvent the French version of the Publisher's Right and ordered it to engage in negotiations under stated conditions.

-In April 2020, the French Competition Authority found that Google was abusing its monopoly position in search to circumvent the French version of the Publisher's Right and ordered it to engage in negotiations under stated conditions.50 results, or to prohibit Google from doing so.
-A consortium of German publishers initially told Google that it could not display snippets or images in its search results; when Google complied (displaying only headlines), traffic to major news publishers crashed so significantly that within two weeks, Germany's largest publisher reversed course.51 In response to the Spanish law, Google chose to shut down Google News in Spain altogether rather than pay publishers for their content52; as a result, studies documented an immediate reduction in traffic falling on smaller publishers.53 However, recent reports show that over time online traffic trends for select Spanish news sites seem to have remained largely unchanged, with the total number of unique monthly visitors actually increasing with many publishers.54
+Google's behavior is in keeping with its earlier response to similar legislation.
+In 2014, Spain and Germany enacted laws permitting publishers to charge Google for displaying snippets in search results, or to prohibit Google from doing so.
+A consortium of German publishers initially told Google that it could not display snippets or images in its search results; when Google complied (displaying only headlines), traffic to major news publishers crashed so significantly that within two weeks, Germany's largest publisher reversed course.
+In response to the Spanish law, Google chose to shut down Google News in Spain altogether rather than pay publishers for their content 2; as a result, studies documented an immediate reduction in traffic falling on smaller publishers.
+However, recent reports show that over time online traffic trends